chef/chef-server/dev-docs/FrequentTasks.md

 - Latest version for rebar3 can be found at: https://www.rebar3.org/
 - Download and update the current rebar3 executable with it.

-## Updating the erlang dependencies using rebar3
+## Updating Erlang Dependencies using rebar3

 - There are 2 approaches to updating the dependencies
   - From the dev-vm (Preferred method)